 Conclusion to Fundamentals of NLP

 This project allowed me to learn about the Fundamentals of NLP by introducing several tools to me such as tokenisers, sentencizers, NER models as well as embeddings and similarity computation.
 Even if NLP may seem frightening at first, I hope this article makes the subject a little more accessible and comprehensive.
-To continue with more NLP related tasks, I recommend this article about text summarisation.
+To continue with more NLP related tasks, I recommend this article about summarization with transformers.

 To keep growing and learning, I greatly recommend Sicara’s blog as a resource to learn about other techniques whether they be about NLP, computer vision, learning methods, cloud computing or even good code craftsmanship.
 For any questions about Sicara’s projects, please contact us here.